Past Projects

 2010: Go Green!
 Spent a half-day at Rainier View Elementary School using skits and hands-on activities to teach students how to be environmentally responsible, then participated in ivy clean-up at Dash Point State Park.

 2011: Founded “One Day Federal Way” as the new concept for ALY projects: spending one full day serving the needs of a specific group of people in the community.
-This class recruited 300 adult and youth volunteers to clean up 3 high-poverty schools.
+This class recruited 300 adult and youth volunteers to clean up three high-poverty schools.

-Comments are closed.
+Comments are closed